Trump visits Michigan Ford plant amid political tensions, does not wear mask

 “I made the case that, you know, we all have to be on the same page here.
 We’ve got to stop demonizing one another and really focus on the fact that the common enemy is the virus.
 And now it’s a natural disaster,” Whitmer told CBS News, describing her conversation with Trump.

-Regarding Trump’s funding threat, Whitmer said, “Threatening to take money away from a state that is hurting as bad as we are right now is just scary, and I think something that is unacceptable.”
+Whitmer added, “Threatening to take money away from a state that is hurting as bad as we are right now is just scary, and I think something that is unacceptable.”

+During the roundtable discussion, Trump said he expected the CDC to put out guidance on reopening places of worship as soon as Thursday.
+Trump, whose conservative political base includes evangelical Christian voters, spoke on the need to reopen churches, which like other parts of society have been affected by social distancing policies during the pandemic.

 Trump won in Michigan in the 2016 election, the first Republican to do since 1988.
-Trump’s handful of trips out of Washington since the pandemic went into full force have focused on election battleground states such as Arizona and Pennsylvania.

 Additional reporting by David Shepardson, Susan Heavey and Doina Chiacu; Writing Jeff Mason and Alexandra Alper; Editing by Editing by Will Dunham